 The trigger is the actuating mechanism that allows the hammer to strike the projectile.
-It is a small curved metallic part where we put out a finger to operate.
+It is a small curved metallic part where we put a finger to operate.

 It is a protective edge that surrounds the trigger of a gun to prevent unwanted contact to avoid accidental discharge.
-Trigger guards present in every gun.
+Trigger guards are present in every gun.

 The grip was present behind the trigger, and the shooter put his hand on the grip to trigger the revolver.
 It has a rubber coating and knurling to get stability during shooting.

-The cylinder release is a small lever present on the left side of the double-action revolver and on the right side of the single-acting revolver.
+The cylinder release is a small lever present on the left side of the double-action revolver and the right side of the single-acting revolver.
 Its function is to unlock the cylinder to swing out from the frame to load and unload the bullets.